Rodolfo9706/ThreePhase-adaptive-control/README.md

 - **control/**
   Includes the nonlinear adaptive controller with standard Simulink blocks.
   - `params.m`: Parameter file for control tuning.
-  - Other files: Implementation of the adaptive control logic.
+  - `AdaptiveControl.slx`: Implementation of the adaptive control logic.

 - **toolbox/**
   Simscape-based implementation using Power Electronics toolbox (no PSpice needed).